KevinMathisen/University-Information-API/README.md

 - Langauges spoken in country
 - Openstreetmap of the country

-Only http method get is supported.
 ### Request
 ```
 Method: GET
 Path: unisearcher/v1/uniinfo/{:partial_or_complete_university_name}/
 ```
 Name of university can be complete or partial.
 If partial is used, the name given has to either be a single word, or if multiple words are given, have to be found in the beginning of the real university name.
 This is because of a limitation in the API used in the backend.
+Leading and trailing whitespace around university name provided is ignored.

 Example request `unisearcher/v1/uniinfo/norwegian%20university%20of%20science/`